adTARC/snake_c/README.md

 # COMMAND LINE SNAKE GAME IN C
-This game has been tested to run only on Linux
+This game has been tested to run only on Linux (I tested this on Ubuntu 16.04 LTS and 15.10)

 ### LANGUAGE
 	- C